mmerlyn/tomato-prices/README.md

   - RMSE: ₹320

 Including external variables like weather, pest activity, or market access could improve real-world performance.

-## 📊 Key Insights from the Data

-- Most markets receive ~60 tonnes/month — prices crash when supply exceeds this.
-- **Kolar market** is the largest and most influential in the dataset.
-- Price is highly sensitive to small changes in supply.
-- Modal, Max, and Min prices are **~80% correlated**, making price prediction easier but less robust.
-- Identical supply quantities can yield different prices across markets and dates - indicating market inefficiency.

 ## 🌐 Web Application